The-Marcy-Lab-School/swe-assessment-2-oop/rubric.md

 ## Class Implementation

-Each question is graded on two components:
+Each question is graded out of 4 points.
+3 points for implementation and 1 point for code style.
+This section is worth 12 points.

 ### Implementation Score (0-3 points)